constabulary/getgb.io/content/docs/project.md

 <pre><b>$PROJECT/src/</b></pre>

-The source code that other's have written, _their stuff_, goes in:
+The source code that others have written, _their stuff_, goes in:

 <pre><b>$PROJECT/vendor/src/</b></pre>